williamjog/williamjog/README.md

 ### Welcome to my profile! :smile:

 My name's William, I'm Brazilian and was born and currently live in Porto Alegre - state of Rio Grande do Sul.
-I've a Bachelor in Business Administration from <a target="_blank" href="http://www.saojudastadeu.edu.br/faculdade/">São Judas Tadeu</a>.
+I've a Bachelor's Degree in Business Administration from <a target="_blank" href="http://www.saojudastadeu.edu.br/faculdade/">São Judas Tadeu</a>.
 Currently I attend the Analysis and Systems Development course at <a target="_blank" href="http://www.unisinos.br/">Unisinos</a> and am a Full-Stack Web Development student at <a target="_blank" href="https://www.betrybe.com/">Trybe</a>.